 The research of the Biophotonics Laboratory, led by Professor Changhuei

 Yang, is focused on the development of novel tools that combine optics and microfluidics to tackle diagnostic and measurement problems in biology and medicine.
-The major techniques that are under development in the laboratory include the ePetri, Fourier Ptychographic microscopy, and time-reversal optical focusing.
+The major techniques that are under development in the laboratory include Fourier Ptychographic microscopy, time-reversal optical focusing as well as further applications of the Optofluidic micrscope.

 The ePetri is a new imaging technology that allows images of petri dish cell culture to be collected and streamed directly out of the incubator.
 The Fourier Ptychographic microscope represents a new way of tackling high-throughput digital pathology by transforming a physical optical problem to a computational problem.
 Through this reduction, we can push the performance of standard microscopes beyond their physical limitations.
 Our time-reversal optical focusing research aims to tackle the extreme turbidity of biological tissues through the use of optical time-reversal methods.
 This work can potentially enable incisionless laser surgery, high-resolution and deep-penetrating biochemical tissue imaging, optogenetic activation and more.

 Some of our major research projects are outlined in the column on the right.
 For